Netflix/consoleme/README.md

 ## Generate an AMI to deploy ConsoleMe to EC2

 To generate an AMI, retrieve sufficiently privileged credentials locally and run `make create_ami`.

+## Override a Route
+If you wish to override a handler for a web route in routes.py, you can specify an internal route for it which will take precedence.
+For example, if you wanted to override the index page, you would modify your internal route plugin with the new route.
+The included [default_plugins](default_plugins/consoleme_default_plugins/plugins/internal_routes/handlers/internal_demo_route.py) has an example internal route.